KroneckerX/PushX/README.md

     IGCM dataToSend = new Fubar();

-4.Create an instance for server settings
+4.Create server settings and server

     PushServerSettings settings = new PushServerSettings()
     {